 No director of Range sits on another public company's board of directors outside of their normal business activities.
 Currently, only two directors serve on other boards.
 Mr. Linker serves on the boards of two small private companies as part of his consulting services.
-Mr. McCarthy serves as chairman on the board of the two companies that he serves as President and CEO plus one other private company in which his firm owns an interest.
+Mr. McCarthy serves as chairman on the board of the three companies that he serves as President and CEO plus one other private company in which his firm owns an interest.
 The Governance and Nominating Committee reviews any requests from directors to serve on other public boards of directors to determine that any time commitments would not interfere with the Range's Board activities.
-During 2005, one director completed an accredited director education program.